CCBBatUT/Biocomputing_Spring2017/_posts/2017-03-24-advanced_bash.md

 This is the general form of a sed expression.
 However, this will exactly replace the string "pattern" with "replacement" in the entire file.
 But, sed is much more flexible than this, and can incorporate regex as well.
 Use [this site](https://www.gnu.org/software/sed/manual/html_node/Regular-Expressions.html) to fulfill all your sed regex desires.

-awk is similar to sed, but it's syntax is different and it is better equipped for certain tasks, like column manipulation or row manipulation.
+awk is similar to sed, but its syntax is different and it is better equipped for certain tasks, like column manipulation or row manipulation.

 ~~~
 awk '{ print $1 "\t" $2 }' file